ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 ### Firefox

-One of the favorite browsers for linux users is `firefox` due to opensource properties:
+One of the favorite browsers for Linux users is `firefox` due to open-source properties:

 ```bash
 sudo pacman -S firefox